Lira University

 Lira University (LU) is a university in Uganda.
 It is one of the eleven public universities and degree-awarding institutions in the country.
+It was initially established in 2009 as a constituent college of Gulu University and attained autonomy as a fully-fledged public university through an Act of Parliament under Statutory Instrument 2015 No. 35 on July 16, 2015.
+Lira University was founded with a focus on health sciences and hosts the first university teaching hospital in Uganda.

+Vision and mission

+Vision

+The university's vision is to become “a Beacon Centre of Applied Science and Technology.”

+Mission

+The mission of Lira University is “to provide access to quality higher education, research, and to conduct professional training for the delivery of appropriate health services directed towards sustainable health, community, and environment.”

+University Management

+University Council

+The University Council is the highest decision‑making / policy‑making body.

 Location

 The university campus is located on approximately 500 acre of land, about 11 km, by road, northwest of downtown, Lira off of the Lira–Kamdini Road.
 The coordinates of the university campus are 2°15'04.0"N, 32°49'16.0"E (Latitude:2.251111; Longitude:32.821111).

 History

 The university first opened in August 2012 with 100 students.
 At that time, the institution was a constituent college of Gulu University and was known as Gulu University Constituent College Lira.
 It was also referred to as Lira University College.

 In June 2015, the Uganda Ministry of Education elevated the college to university status, effective with the 2016-17 academic year that began in August 2016.